-Many people are affected by this condition; however it is grossly under recognized, especially by conventional medical doctors.
+Many people are affected by this condition; however it is grossly under recognized, especially in conventional medicine.
 It can be difficult to diagnose adrenal fatigue syndrome using conventional lab tests; however a trained practitioner looking for the right signs and symptoms can help establish a diagnosis.

 The adrenals are responsible for the secretion of several hormones, namely those related to stress.
 These include cortisol, epinephrine (adrenaline) and norepinephrine; all of which orchestrate the ‘fight or flight’ stress response.

-Other hormones include the androgens (testosterone, dehydroepiandrosterone (DHEA), and DHEA sulfate (DHEA-S), and those that regulate water and electrolyte balance to help maintain blood pressure.
+Other hormones include the androgens (testosterone, dehydroepiandrosterone (DHEA), and DHEA sulfate (DHEA-S), and others that regulate water and electrolyte balance to help maintain blood pressure.

-The adrenal gland is directly wired to the nervous system, and responds nearly instantaneously to any kind of stress.
+The adrenal glands are directly wired to the nervous system, and respond nearly instantaneously to any kind of stress.

-Establishing a diagnosis of adrenal fatigue involves a careful interview process at our Fort Collins or Highlands Ranch clinics about the different signs and symptoms a person may be having, and testing the levels of cortisol and DHEA.
+Establishing a diagnosis involves a careful interview process at our Fort Collins clinic about the different signs and symptoms a person may be having, and testing the levels of cortisol and DHEA.
 In some instances, other conditions may need to be ruled out and testing for additional hormones/factors may be necessary.

-Treatment of adrenal fatigue is ultimately very individualized, as the person's specific lifestyle factors will need to be addressed.
+Treatment is ultimately very individualized, as the person's specific lifestyle factors will need to be addressed.
 An individual treatment program will be designed based on test results.
-It will include a variety of adrenal fatigue supplements, botanical medicines and sometimes bioidentical hormones, depending on the patient.
+It will include a variety of adrenal fatigue natural medicines, botanical medicines and sometimes bioidentical hormones, depending on the patient.